-Substations that employ a single rod electrode, or similar 'legacy' design, are unlikely to limit touch potentials to less than 75% of EPR away from the electrode, and may have unacceptably high step potentials (gradients) in the vicinity of the electrode, depending on its depth of burial.
-Computer modelling using an appropriate package and soil model will normally be necessary to demonstrate safety unless the system is simple enough to permit 'first principle' calculations such as those presented in EREC S34 or other relevant standards.
+- 2930 Many network operators or connection providers opt for a 'standard' design of distribution - 2931 substation, and it is possible to establish, by modelling or calculation, the step and touch - 2932 potentials as a % of EPR for each 'standard' layout.
+These values are influenced to a small - degree by the depth of rods and the proximity of other earthed metalwork, but for design 2933 - purposes can be taken as fixed for each layout.
+Typical values for touch potential within a 2934 - 2935 3x3m 'unit substation' that has a perimeter 'grading ring' and corner electrodes are 20-40% - 2936 of EPR.
+A substation built on a fine (and bonded) rebar mesh might present a touch voltage - 2937 in the region of 10% or less of EPR. - 2938 Substations that employ a single rod electrode, or similar 'legacy' design, are unlikely to limit - 2939 touch potentials to less than 75% of EPR away from the electrode, and may have - 2940 unacceptably high step potentials (gradients) in the vicinity of the electrode, depending on its - 2941 depth of burial.
+Computer modelling using an appropriate package and soil model will - 2942 normally be necessary to demonstrate safety unless the system is simple enough to permit 'first principle' calculations such as those presented in EREC S34 or other relevant - 2943 - 2944 standards.

-2848 The appropriate design limits for touch and step potential are given in Table 2 and are 2849 dependent on normal (calculated or worst case) protection operation.
+- 2945 The appropriate design limits for touch and step potential are given in Table 2 and are - dependent on normal (calculated or worst case) protection operation.
+2946

-2850 9.3.6 Simplified approach
+9.3.7 Simplified approach

-In some cases, a safe system can be achieved without detailed design calculations; DNOs may wish to instead adopt simple rules in certain geographic areas, provided these rules can be shown to produce a site with acceptable touch, step and transfer voltages.
-For example, a 'standard' layout (perhaps consisting of a perimeter electrode and corner rods) might be appropriate if:

-- a) 11 kV fault current is limited by reactor or resistor, and; - b) there is a continuous cable connection to the primary substation, and; - 2858 c) there is interconnection to the wider (HV and LV) network, and; - 2859 d) the transfer potential from the Primary Substation is below the permissible touch 2860 voltage (taking into consideration clearance times at the primary); - e) there is some 'potential grading' to limit step/touch to 50% or less of EPR (this assumes that the site EPR will not exceed 2x permissible touch voltage limits). - 2863 This approach is broadly consistent with that outlined in the design flowchart (Section 5.1). - 2864 9.3.6.1 Circumstances where the simplified approach is not appropriate: - 2865 More detailed assessments might be needed if one or more of the following apply: - a) there is any overhead line in circuit, or other break in the earth-return path; - b) the substation is not interconnected to the HV or LV network; - 2868 c) the secondary winding of the main transformer at the primary substation is solidly 2869 earthed. - 2870 d) dedicated earth fault protection is not installed;
+- 2948 In some cases, a safe system can be achieved without detailed design calculations; DNOs - 2949 may wish to instead adopt simple rules in certain geographic areas, provided these rules can - 2950 be shown to produce a site with acceptable touch, step and transfer voltages.
+For example, a 2951 'standard' layout (perhaps consisting of a perimeter electrode and corner rods) might be - 2952 appropriate if: - 2953 a) 11 kV fault current is limited by reactor or resistor, and; - b) there is a continuous cable connection to the primary substation, and; - 2955 c) there is interconnection to the wider (HV and LV) network, and; - the transfer potential from the Primary Substation is below the permissible touch voltage (taking into consideration clearance times at the primary); - e) there is some 'potential grading' to limit step/touch to 50% or less of EPR (this assumes that site EPR will not exceed 2x permissible touch voltage limits). - 2960 This approach is broadly consistent with that outlined in the design flowchart (Section 5.1).

-e) the primary substation is a site where the EPR is greater than twice the permissible touch voltage limit for the applicable fault clearance times and there is a cable connection giving a transfer voltage consideration.
+- 2962 Circumstances where the simplified approach is not appropriate: - 2963 More detailed assessments might be needed if one or more of the following apply: - a) there is any overhead line in circuit, or other break in the earth-return path; - b) the substation is not interconnected to the HV or LV network; - 2966 c) the secondary winding of the main transformer at the primary substation is solidly 2967 earthed. - 2968 d) dedicated earth fault protection is not installed; - 2969 e) the primary substation is a site where the EPR is greater than twice the permissible touch voltage limit for the applicable fault clearance times and there is a cable connection giving a transfer voltage consideration.

-In difficult circumstances a 'High EPR' but 'Safe (step/touch) voltage' design is allowable by appropriate use of grading electrode/mesh to control step and touch voltages.
-Alternatively, the EPR may be reduced by appropriate means (refer to Section 5.4.2 - Methods to improve design).
+2972 In difficult circumstances a 'HPR' but 'Safe (step/touch) voltage' design is allowable by 2973 appropriate use of grading electrode/mesh to control step and touch voltages.
+Alternatively, 2974 the EPR may be reduced by appropriate means (refer to Section 5.7.2 - Methods to improve 2975 design).